 Because of our sin, we are not free to flourish in God’s design.
 We are in shackles, and everything is broken.

 —Sam Levy is a CCO campus minister in partnership with Gateway Church at Slippery Rock University and Grove City College.
 He loves his family, baseball, cheese, and walking with college students as they pursue the God who is making all things new.
 Follow him on Twitter at @sdlevy13.

 For a powerful reflection on the brokenness the Fall brings to the world today, see Jena Lee Nardella’s Fall talk at Jubilee 2016.

 This is the second post in our Biblical Narrative series.
-You can also read Chapter 1: Creation.
+The series will continue in the weeks leading up to Jubilee 2018.
+Stay tuned next week for Chapter 3: REDEMPTION!
+You can also read Chapter 1: CREATION.